CSCI-442-Mines/project-3-starter/README.md

   same letter appears three times in the portion processed by the second thread.
 In the final output, rather than counting `s` for 5 times, we have two counts of it, which are 2 and 3, respectively.
-- The number of the same character in a row will not exceed 255 (i.e., the maximum value of a `uint8_t`)
+- The input file is assumed to have no more than 255 consecutive occurrences of the same character (i.e., the maximum value of a `uint8_t`).

 ## What is implemented for you?